Peter Ackroyd: Work

 The result of his Yale fellowship was Notes for a New Culture, written when Ackroyd was only 22 and eventually published in 1976.
 The title, an echo of T. S. Eliot's Notes Towards the Definition of Culture (1948), was an early indication of Ackroyd's penchant for exploring and re-examining the works of other London-based writers.
 He worked at The Spectator magazine between 1973 and 1977 as literary editor and became joint managing editor in 1978, a position he held until 1982.
 He worked as chief book reviewer for The Times and was a frequent broadcaster on radio.
 Since 1984 he has been a fellow of the Royal Society of Literature.

 His literary career began with poetry; his work in that field includes such works as London Lickpenny (1973) and The Diversions of Purley (1987).
 In 1982 he published The Great Fire of London, his first novel, which is a reworking of Charles Dickens' novel Little Dorrit.
 The novel set the stage for the long sequence of novels Ackroyd has produced since, all of which deal in some way with the complex interaction of time and space and what Ackroyd calls "the spirit of place".
 However, this transition to being a novelist was unexpected.
+The novel received generally positive reviews on its publication, although many reviewers have subsequently reassessed it in the light of Hawksmoor three years later, which had a similar focus albeit with a different historical perspective.
 In an interview with Patrick McGrath in 1989, Ackroyd said:

 I enjoy it, I suppose, but I never thought I'd be a novelist.
 I never wanted to be a novelist.
 I can't bear fiction.
 I hate it.
 It's so untidy.
 When I was a young man I wanted to be a poet, then I wrote a critical book, and I don't think I even read a novel till I was about 26 or 27.

 In his novels he often contrasts historical settings with present-day segments (e.g. The Great Fire of London, Hawksmoor, The House of Doctor Dee).
 Many of Ackroyd's novels are set in London and deal with the ever-changing, but at the same time stubbornly consistent nature of the city.
 Often this theme is explored through the city's artists, especially its writers: Oscar Wilde in The Last Testament of Oscar Wilde (1983), a fake autobiography of Wilde; Nicholas Hawksmoor, Sir Christopher Wren and Sir John Vanbrugh in Hawksmoor (1985); Thomas Chatterton and George Meredith in Chatterton (1987); John Dee in The House of Dr Dee (1993); Dan Leno, Karl Marx, George Gissing and Thomas De Quincey in Dan Leno and the Limehouse Golem (1994); John Milton in Milton in America (1996); Charles Lamb in The Lambs of London.